rzachary/dotfiles/README.md

 git config --global user.email "$GIT_AUTHOR_EMAIL"
 ```

-I actually run a number of Git/GitHub/GitLab accounts so I generally set these in teh global configuraiton file and use SSH keys to connect to the numerous Git repositories that I maintain and contribute to
+I actually run a number of Git/GitHub/GitLab accounts so I generally set these in the global configuraiton file and use SSH keys to connect to the numerous Git repositories that I maintain and contribute to

 ### Sensible macOS defaults